Cold calling is an art because it attempts to convince a prospect to convert into a customer.

 If you are ready in advance, then every objection will be seen as an opportunity by you.

-For instance, if someone says, ‘It is too costly’, then you can tell about the quality of your product.
-If someone says, ‘I have a bad experience with a similar product’, then you can point out the difference in products.
+For instance, if someone says, ‘It is too costly’, then you can ask questions around their frame of reference and highlight on the benefits and value that the product delivers.
+If someone says, ‘I have a bad experience with a similar product’, then you can point out to the comparison.

 6. Be thorough with your product